 Father Review – An Understated Drama of Silence and Quiet Despair

-Serbian film-maker Srdan Golubovic’s Father (Otac, 2020) opens with a shocking scene which prepares us for the cruel reality that engulfs its characters.
-A woman (Nada Sargin), on the verge of nervous breakdown, enters a factory with her two children.
-Fed up with the factory management that not only fired her husband, but owes him several months’ salary plus severance pay, the woman attempts suicide by self-immolation.
+Serbian film-maker Srdan Golubovic’s Father (Otac, 2020) opens with a shocking scene that prepares us for the cruel reality that engulfs its characters.
+A woman (Nada Sargin), on the verge of a nervous breakdown, enters a factory with her two children.
+Fed up with the factory management that not only fired her husband but owes him several months’ salary plus severance pay, the woman attempts suicide by self-immolation.
 Saved by the factory workers with mild burns, she is taken to the hospital, and the children are temporarily placed under the department of children’s services.

 The impoverished husband Nikola (a brilliantly restrained Goran Bogdan), who is working in the forest as a daily wage laborer, is summoned by the police and later by the chief of children’s services (Boris Isakovic).
 Citing Nikola’s joblessness and the dilapidated condition of his home, the chief decides to keep the children until the necessary changes are made.
-The unnerved yet determined Nikola gets electrical connection and paints the room, making the abode presentable for the social workers.
+The unnerved yet determined Nikola gets an electrical connection and paints the room, making the abode presentable for the social workers.
 Yet the chief rules against him, putting the children under foster care.

 Nikola, a villager pounded by extreme poverty, doesn’t have the right words to speak against the ruling.
 Moreover, the chief asking him to find steady employment to get back his children seems like a very cruel demand.
 Though Nikola doesn’t have the precise words to express his objection, he determinedly decides to sit in the office until he is united with his children.
 But he soon learns how the system is robustly rigged by its servants.
 Placing children under foster care is a business since the chief and his cohorts pocket a large chunk of the government’s money.
-Faced with no other options, Nikola asks a friend to write an appeal and decides to walk to the capital city Belgrade, which is 300 kms away, and give it to the Minister himself.
+Faced with no other options, Nikola asks a friend to write an appeal and decides to walk to the capital city Belgrade, which is 300 km away, and give it to the Minister himself.

 Similar to Father: A Monster with a Thousand Heads – A Taut Supremely Crafted Social Thriller